matter-labs/zksync/changelog/contracts.md

 All notable changes to the contracts will be documented in this file.

+## 2022-02-27

+**Version 9** is scheduled for upgrade.

+### Added

+- `cutUpgradeNoticePeriodBySignature` a function with which security council member can approve instant upgrade with provided signatures
+- `Create2Factory.sol` - smart contract with which all targets will be deployed to redeploy target with the same address even if self-destruct is called on it
+- New event `ApproveCutUpgradeNoticePeriod(address)` emitted after security council member approve upgrade
+- Check that deposited amount above zero

+### Changed

+- Upgrade can be initialized/finished in case of exodus mode
+- `cutUpgradeNoticePeriod` takes hash of targets to which upgrades initialized
+- `WithdrawalPending` - event parameters changed
+- `Withdraw`/`ForcedExit`/`FullExit` may be executed on `executeBlocks` or stored as pending depending on the input parameters when executing the block
+- Minor gas optimizations are used

 ## 2021-07-27

 **Version 5.2** is scheduled for upgrade.